kastgurumurthy/backbase/README.md

-  I could test much on the CICD pipeline due to the environment issues.
+  I couldn't test much on the CICD pipeline due to the environment issues.